dotnet/AspNetCore.Docs/aspnetcore/blazor/host-and-deploy/multiple-hosted-webassembly.md

 :::moniker range="< aspnetcore-7.0"

 > [!NOTE]
 > This isn't the latest version of this article.
-For the current release, see the [.NET 7 version of this article](?view=aspnetcore-7.0&preserve-view=true).
+For the latest version of this article, see the [.NET 7 version](?view=aspnetcore-7.0&preserve-view=true).

 :::moniker-end